 Because Purview can display the metadata from the full array of data sources, the team tasked with creating the master data model has all the relevant information at their fingertips — making it more likely they make a robust model during their first effort.

-Profisee’s Governance Data Service integrates with both Azure Purview and Azure Active Directory.
+Profisee’s Governance Data Service integrates with both Microsoft Purview and Azure Active Directory.
 It provides lookup services to Profisee users, which allows them to retrieve enriched governance data about the entities and the attributes that they are working on from within the application.

 In addition to glossary and definitional information, data stewards can also see contact information for the listed owners and experts for a particular piece of information, should they need additional guidance.
 When resolving data issues, they can contact the LOB expert and determine what to do.